andino-systems/Andino-X1/README.md

 This is the old repository of the Andino-X1.
-For up-to-date documentation, please refer to the [Andino-X1 section](https://github.com/andino-systems/Andino/tree/master/Andino-X1) in the new Andino repository.
+For up-to-date documentation, please refer to the [https://andino.systems](https://andino.systems).
 ====